2025–26 Coastal Carolina Chanticleers men's basketball team

-The 2025–26 Coastal Carolina Chanticleers men's basketball team represents Coastal Carolina University in the 2025–26 NCAA Division I men's basketball season.
-The Chanticleers, led by 2nd-year head coach Justin Gray, play their home games at the HTC Center in Conway, South Carolina as members of the Sun Belt Conference.
+The 2025–26 Coastal Carolina Chanticleers men's basketball team represented Coastal Carolina University in the 2025–26 NCAA Division I men's basketball season.
+The Chanticleers, led by 2nd-year head coach Justin Gray, played their home games at the HTC Center in Conway, South Carolina as members of the Sun Belt Conference.

 Previous season

 The Chanticleers finished the 2024–25 season 10–22, 3–15 in Sun Belt play, to finish in thirteenth place.
 They lost to Southern Miss in the first round of the Sun Belt Conference tournament.

 Preseason

 Preseason Sun Belt Conference poll

 The Chanticleers were picked to finish in thirteenth place in the conference's preseason poll.
 Junior guard RaSheed Jones was named to the conference preseason second team.